-Ace VPN is a nine-year-old VPN that’s owned and operated by an American company called SecureNet LLC.
+Ace VPN is a ten-year-old VPN that’s owned and operated by an American company called SecureNet LLC.

 Ace VPN describes their service as fast, secure, and anonymous.
 That’s the holy trinity of VPN promises.
 It’s what every company out there is trying to showcase.